-In memory of Harold and Gertrude Lidbom, this scholarship is given to students in the College of Arts and Sciences who demonstrate financial need.
+Several annual scholarships are given in memory of Harold and Gertrude Lidbom to students who demonstrate financial need.
 (EAL114)

 Harry Nels and Jeannette Lindberg Scholarship

 This scholarship is given by the family of Harry Nels and Jeanette Lindberg to honor their commitment to Christ.
 It is given to worthy College of Arts & Sciences students who demonstrate financial need.
 (EAL240)